 The property appraised was multi-family use.
-This classification of properties includes apartment complexes, quadriplex, and duplex properties.
+This classification of properties includes apartment complexes, quadruplex, and duplex properties.
 Properties of this classification were discovered and their characteristics recorded during field inspections, investigation of building permits issued through political entities, and investigation of mechanical liens recorded with the county clerk.
-Geographically, these properties are located throughout the county, the majority of which are in the city limits of Perryton.
+Geographically, these properties may be located throughout the county, although during the period of this audit, they were all located within the city of Perryton.